empoweragency/fernfolio-11ty-template/src/posts/ai-beginners-reading-list.md

 ---
-title: AI Beginner's Reading List
+title: AI Beginners Reading List
 date: 2023-06-09T19:40:00.640Z
 summary: The AI Beginners reading list is aimed towards the AI curious looking to go down the rabbit hole not the AI expert.